demisto/content/Packs/Palo_Alto_Networks_Security_Advisories/Scripts/CheckPanosVersionAffected/README.md

-Checks if the given PAN-OS version number is affected by the given list of vulnerabilties from the pan-advisories-get-advisories command.
+Checks if the given PAN-OS version number is affected by the given list of vulnerabilities from the pan-advisories-get-advisories command.

 ## Script Data
 ---